Did you recently get hit with a speeding ticket in Goldsboro, Kinston or a nearby area in North Carolina? You may be wondering whether you should:

 - Whether the officer estimated your speed, and whether the officer has training and experience with doing that.

-- Whether the officer recorded your speed on a radar device, and whether the officer had proper training to use the device.
+- Whether the officer recorded your speed on a radar device, and whether the officer had the proper training to use the device.

 - Whether the device was in service and properly calibrated, and whether the device had ever failed to function correctly in the past.